Liveness detection and document verification are not the same problem

 Both controls need to run.
 But they don't need to create friction for the customer.

-The onboarding experience can remain a single flow: a document step followed by a liveness step in sequence.
-From the user's perspective, nothing changes.
-From a compliance perspective, these are two separate risk assessments with distinct pass/fail outcomes and distinct escalation paths.
+The user experience can be seamless - a single flow that collects the document and the liveness check in sequence.
+From the user's perspective, it's two quick steps.
+From the compliance architecture perspective, these are two separate risk assessments running in parallel, each with their own pass/fail logic and their own escalation paths.

 The compliance question to ask this quarter

-Does your current KYC flow treat liveness detection as a distinct control, with its own pass/fail threshold, its own escalation path, and its own audit log entry?
+Does your current KYC flow treat liveness detection as a distinct control, or as a feature bundled into biometric verification?

 Frequently asked questions about liveness detection in KYC